ClickCease

 Asset allocation refers to the mix of different asset classes in a portfolio, such as stocks, bonds, and cash.

 Risk is the potential for loss or the uncertainty of achieving a desired outcome.
-Investment risk may be evaluated in terms of the potential for loss of capital, volatility, or other measures.
+Investment risk may be evaluated based on potential capital loss, volatility, or other measures.

-Return is the income or profit generated by an investment over a given period of time.
+Return is the income or profit an investment generates over a given period.
 It may be expressed as a percentage or monetary amount.

-Diversification refers to the practice of holding a variety of different investments in a portfolio in order to spread risk and potentially increase the portfolio's return.
+Diversification refers to the practice of holding a variety of different investments in a portfolio to spread risk and potentially increase the portfolio's return.

-Rebalancing is the process of adjusting the asset allocation of a portfolio to align with the investor's financial goals and risk tolerance.
+Rebalancing is the process of adjusting a portfolio's asset allocation to align with an investor's financial goals and risk tolerance.

-Volatility is a measure of the fluctuations in the price or value of an investment over time.
+Volatility measures fluctuations in the price or value of an investment over time.
 Higher volatility may indicate higher risk.

 Liquidity refers to the ease with which an investment can be bought or sold.
-Highly liquid investments can be traded quickly and with minimal impact on the investment's price.
+Highly liquid investments can be traded quickly and have minimal impact on the price.